justinlietz93/FullyUnifiedModel/README.md

     *   **Algorithm:** Use Gaussian Process regression (`gp_minimize`) to model the objective function, efficiently sampling parameter sets (e.g., 50 trials), evaluating each briefly, and selecting the best performing set.
     *   **Frequency:** Run tuning periodically (e.g., every 10,000 timesteps) or after significant structural changes to adapt parameters to the evolving network dynamics.
     *   **Implementation:** Execute on CPU, store trials on SSD, minimizing impact on GPU simulation.
+    *   **Parameter Sensitivity and Robustness at Scale:**
+        *   *Challenge:* The large number of interacting parameters and thresholds introduced for stability and control (e.g., persistence, decay, criticality adjustments) raises concerns about fragility, especially as optimal values might shift dynamically faster than tuning can adapt across thousands of nodes.
+        *   *Mitigation Strategies:*
+            *   **Parameter Space Reduction:** Use hierarchical parameterization (grouping parameters by layer/function) and cluster-specific tuning (adjusting local parameters like `eta[c]`, `γ[c]`) to reduce the complexity of the global tuning problem.
+            *   **Dynamic Adaptation:** Implement online sensitivity analysis (periodically perturbing parameters and measuring impact on accuracy) to automatically reduce the learning rate for overly sensitive parameters.
+Adjust parameters based on environmental statistics (e.g., increase plasticity `eta` if input variance is high).
+            *   **Distributed Tuning:** Perform Bayesian optimization locally on each node (or subsets of clusters) and synchronize aggregated parameters globally less frequently (e.g., every 1M steps).
+            *   **Robustness Ranges & Fallbacks:** Define acceptable ranges for key parameters based on simulations.
+If parameters drift outside these ranges or sensitivity remains high, revert to validated default settings to ensure stability and prevent reliance on brittle configurations.

 #### E.2.
 Debuggability and Interpretability
 *   **Comprehensive Logging:**